python/cpython/Doc/library/idle.rst

 On macOS, there is one application menu.
 It dynamically changes according to the window currently selected.
-It has an IDLE menu, and some entries described below are moved around to conform to Apple guidlines.
+It has an IDLE menu, and some entries described below are moved around to conform to Apple guidelines.

 File menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^